Monitor Application: Kubernetes on Raspberry Pi

 Redis

 The role of Redis in our infrastructure is to have a 5 seconds cache between our query to the quote application.
-This cache will keep the result of a query since 5 seconds to avoid to make a lot of useless query in a short time.
+This cache will keep the result of a query since 5 seconds to avoid to make a lot of useless queries in a short time.
 Here is the apply of the Redis Deployment and StatefulSet:

 $ kubectl apply -f redis_svc_sts.yaml apiVersion: v1 kind: Service metadata: name: redis labels: app: redis spec: type: ClusterIP ports: - port: 6379 selector: app: redis --- apiVersion: apps/v1 kind: StatefulSet metadata: name: redis spec: selector: matchLabels: app: redis serviceName: "redis" replicas: 1 template: metadata: labels: app: redis annotations: bleemeo.stack: quote spec: containers: - name: redis image: redis:5.0.4 ports: - containerPort: 6379